 The focal point of the Fateh Prakash Palace hotel is the imposing Durbar Hall, which was used for royal audiences.
 The foundation stone was laid by the Viceroy of India, Lord Minto, in 1909.
 The hall was originally called Minto Hall in his honor.

 These days, Durbar Hall is used as a banquet hall and hired out for special functions.
-Passengers from both the Palace on Wheels and Royal Rajasthan on Wheels luxury trains dine here when visiting Udaipur.
+Passengers from the Palace on Wheels luxury train dine here when visiting Udaipur.

 As soon as you enter Durbar Hall, it's impossible for your attention not to be captured by the seven crystal chandeliers suspended from its ceiling.
 The centerpiece is a mammoth chandelier weighing one tonne.
 Its brilliance dominates the whole room.
 Two slightly smaller chandeliers, weighing 800 kilograms each, flank its sides.
 There are another four smaller chandeliers, weighing 200 kilograms each, in the corners of the hall.